oiweiwei/go-msrpc/README.md

 | **SAM_WORKSTATION** | The machine account workstation name | `"COMPUTER"` |
 | **TARGET** | The target name (SPN) for kerberos. | `"host/my-server.win2019.com"` |
 | **KRB5_CONFIG** | The kerberos config path. | `"/path/to/krb5.conf"` |

-For codegeneration, run `make all` to regenerate all sources, or `make nrpc.go`.

 ## Features